 The first two situations often end up happening because you did not provide the customer with a sufficiently helpful user onboarding experience.

 Moreover, 20% of customers on average are lost by a business every year due to the lack of a cordial relationship.

 Customer retention in the long-term depends mainly on how you treat them in the initial week or so after they sign up.
 Clearly, just sending them an email with their user ID and password is not enough.
 You have to tell them what their next step should be.
 You have to nudge them.

 As you refine your onboarding strategy and keep monitoring how customers respond, you will ultimately be able to make predictions about how long a customer will stick on based on what they do or do not do during that critical first week.

 Be sure, therefore, to not give them a reason to think you do not value their signing on.
 That brings us to the next section of the article:

 What your customer onboarding flow should focus on

 Like any other business initiative, launching a customer onboarding flow should start with a well-planned strategy.
+Companies should consider using customer onboarding software to make this process faster and more professional.
 A good place to start is by placing yourself in your customer’s shoes and figuring out:

 - What their goals are